 Here at Watlington Players we are lucky to have a permanent theatrical stage area to use for our rehearsals and also to run our shows on.
 This gives us a great edge for our performances as by then we are usually very at home on the stage!

 Stage lighting can provide a significant boost to the atmosphere the audience feels from the stage.
-Lighting technicians and assistants are kept busy altering the location of the spot lights and programming the lighting controller for the performances being run.
+Lighting technicians are kept busy altering the location of the lights and programming the lighting desk for the performances being run.

 Getting involved with props can mean everything from supplying furniture and other objects to making the occasional bespoke item from scratch.
 Props are an essential element for a good show and someone has to be in charge and manage them.
 The props have to be in the correct place every night to ensure that the show goes without a hitch!